ethereum/EIPs/EIPS/eip-1.md

 ## Linking to External Resources

 External resources are resources that are hosted outside of the EIPs repository.
-Links to external resources **MUST NOT** be included, except in `Living`, `Meta`, or `Informational` EIPs.
 External resources may disappear, move, or change unexpectedly.

-Here are some exceptions:
+Links to external resources **MUST NOT** be included, except in `Living`, `Meta`, or `Informational` EIPs, or when the link meets one of the following criteria:

 - Links to `ethereum/go-ethereum` commits hosted on GitHub **MUST** be allowed
 - Links to `ethereum/execution-specs` commits **MUST** be allowed